-On a recent trip to Africa, my partner and I were delighted with the abundance of wildlife everywhere we went.
+On our last trip to East Africa, my partner and I were delighted with the abundance of wildlife everywhere we went.
 We were also thrilled with our accommodations!
 We stayed at three different “camps” – each with a unique flavour.
 The new term is apparently “glamping” – a portmanteau of “glamour” and “camping”.

 All three resorts were luxurious beyond our expectations.
 Happily,they all had ensuite bathrooms with indoor toilets, showers and hot and cold running water.The decors were colourful and rustic with delightful African artwork and sculpture.
 All meals, picnic lunches for safari, non-alcoholic beverages and snacks were also included.